InkSlob/fog-of-war/warno.md

 > Grant was the greatest general of the war, one who would have excelled at any time in any army.
 He understood the war in its entirety and quickly grasped how modern methods of communication, particularly the telegraph and the railroads, had endowed the commander with the power to collect information more quickly and the means to disseminate appropriate orders in response.
 [2]

+# The Web

+To be a "hard target" and maintain situational awareness of an organization's geopolitical position a diverse team will be required.
+This team of experts are best available through a concierge service that places the right people at the right time.
+The service providing firm will have a wide web of supporting entities they will use to assist organizations.
+These services could include.

+* Computer specialists experienced with the vulnerabilities of your company.
+* Strategists and Statespeople experienced in determining geopolitical threats and potential allies.
+* Physical security specialists for protection, extraction, and establishing command and control.
+* Intelligence assets
+* Unique legal representation
+* Hackers
+* Unique and specific data

 # References

 - [1] Freedman, Sir Lawrence.
 Strategy (pp. 69-70).
 Oxford University Press.
 Kindle Edition.
 - [2] Keegan, John.
 The American Civil War (pp. 392-393).
 Knopf Doubleday Publishing Group.
 Kindle Edition.
 - [3] Tzu, Sun.
 Strategy Six Pack (Illustrated): The Art of War, The Gallic Wars, Life of Charlemagne, The Prince, On War and Battle Studies (p.
 515).
 The War Vault.
+Kindle Edition.
+- [4] Smith, Jean Edward.
+Eisenhower in War and Peace (p.
+780).
+Random House Publishing Group.
 Kindle Edition.